Mark W. Ball, M.D.

 The Landscape of Whole-genome Alterations and Pathologic Features in Genitourinary Malignancies: An Analysis of the Cancer Genome Atlas.Eur Urol Focus.
 [Epub ahead of print], 2017. [ Journal Article ]

-Dr. Ball is a felloship-trained urologic oncologic surgeon.
+Dr. Ball is a fellowship-trained urologic oncologic surgeon.
 He received his undergraduate degree in biochemistry and molecular biology from Centre College, graduating magna cum laude and Phi Beta Kappa.
 He received his M.D. from the Johns Hopkins University School of Medicine.
 He completed his internship and residency at the James Buchanan Brady Urological Institute at Johns Hopkins.
 He subsequently completed a Society of Urologic Oncology-accredited fellowship at the National Cancer Institute where he worked in the laboratory of W. Marston Linehan, M.D.
 He is board-certified by the American Board of Urology

-Dr. Ball has been the recipient of several academic honors including election to the Alpha Omega Alpha honor society, outstanding laparoscopic surgeon from the Society of Laparoendoscopic Surgery, outstanding research from the Society of Urologic Oncology, recipient of a competitive LRP award from the NIH, and multiple teaching awards at Johns Hopkins from the Department of Surgery, Department of Urology and School of Medicine.
+Dr. Ball has been the recipient of several academic honors including election to the Alpha Omega Alpha honor society, outstanding laparoscopic surgeon from the Society of Laparoendoscopic Surgery, outstanding research from the Society of Urologic Oncology, recipient of a competitive LRP award from the NIH, and multiple teaching awards.